 Hundreds congregate on the grass with blankets, food and plastic cups filled with arbitrary alcohol to listen to the bongos and djembes that surround the angel statue, also known as the Sir George-Étienne Cartier monument.

-2) Take the Train from Bangkok to Cambodia with the locals.
+2) Take the Train from Bangkok to Cambodia with the locals

 After hearing all the horror stories my traveling companion Geof and I decided to take the train to the Aranyaprathet, Thailand/Poipet, Cambodia border.

-At first it doesn’t appear appealing as it’s a 6am start on a third-class, 5 hour long train but you cannot beat the price of 48 Baht.
+At first it doesn’t appear appealing as it’s a 6am start on a third-class, 5 hour long train.
+But you cannot beat the price of 48 Baht.

 This is my second travel secret as it was one of the most memorable experiences of the trip.
-Although we were the only non-local, English-speaking travelers.
+We were the only non-local, English-speaking travelers.

 They wanted to look at our passports and were excited that we were Canadian.

 This is tip 2B if you choose this path: it may be wise to contact Two Dragons Guesthouse which is run by an American/Thai couple.

 It’s much pricier than the other hostels.

 But they give very specific instructions on how to cross the border without getting scammed.
 And will even arrange a taxi from the Cambodian border to Siem Reap.